Tips for Parents, Guardians, and Friends

 - Support your son or daughter's responsible involvement in campus activities but urge this to be balanced with maintaining achievement in the classroom.

-- Urge your child to seek assistance at the Internship and Career Services (ICS) office.
-ICS provides assessment instruments and advisers to help students define their skills, interests, and abilities.
+- Urge your child to seek assistance at the Career and Professional Success (CAPS) office.
+CAPS provides assessment instruments and advisers to help students define their skills, interests, and abilities.

 Generally, during the second year of college, a student begins to explore majors and career options more seriously.
 Many colleges and universities require that new students take a broad range of subjects to promote this exploration.